 It seems like every week I hear an announcement for yet another amazing video game that’s going to be released this year.
 I thought 2013 was good with the Civ5: Brave New World expansion, the X-COM: Enemy Within expansion, Pokemon X&Y, and Fire Emblem Awakening…but it’s going to get even better!

 The good thing about most of these video games is that they can be played almost anywhere, such as on a PlayStation or Xbox, as well as computers, which could still be as popular as ever.
+Plus, people looking to play a game on a console or platform they don’t own can get something like a PSemuX Download and enjoy gaming on their PC.
+I also relish in the thought that children in ten years will still be playing these games.
+The proof is in games such as Mario Kart 64 which are being downloaded from sites like Gamulator to this day.
 For computer gamers, I would recommend that you have a look for the best video game graphics to ensure that your gaming experience with these new adventures is truly one to remember.
 So, what do we have to look forward to this year?

 - Final Fantasy X HD Remaster: Okay, I know, this technically isn’t a new game.
 I played this back in high school, and I’m currently playing through it with Sean (who has played pretty much every Final Fantasy but this one).
 Man, do the updated graphics look amazing.
 The game always had beautiful worlds and fantastic looking monsters, but now it’s absolutely gorgeous.
 So gorgeous that we still haven’t disabled the five minute long aeon summon intros.
 I technically never finished FFX – like most RPGs, I got to the final dungeon, took a break, and then couldn’t figure out where I was or what I was doing and gave up.
 But this time I’m committed to seeing the ending!
 But even though I know the plot, it’s still a lot of fun watching Sean’s reactions as we play.
 Watching him go through the rite of passage of stupendously failing at Blitzball was pretty satisfying (sorry, Sean).